Longboard (skateboard): Freestyle

 Freestyle longboarding is a varied, diverse discipline that has roots in classic skateboarding while evolving beyond to be more suitable to the larger deck sizes used in longboarding.
 Freestyle is seen as an art, where riders use creative tricks and technical moves.
-For a classic and more flowly/slidy type of freestyle, a mid to full-sized double kick longboard, usually ranging from 42” – 47” is often used.
+For a classic and more flowly/slidy type of freestyle, a mid to full-sized double kick longboard, usually ranging from 42 to 47 in is often used.

 Street/Ramp – Similar to street skating with its technical stunts, but with cruisers that are larger than classic skateboards.
 For street maneuvers like ollies and skate park riding, the best freestyle longboard typically looks like an oversized street skateboard, with bigger wheels for smoother rides.

 Dance – A relatively new, artsy subdiscipline of freestyle longboarding.
 Dancing involves walking and cross-stepping on a moving longboard, performing elegant and stylish body spinning movements and even actual dancing, all while keeping the board rolling and carving on flat surfaces.
-Dancing longboards are in a category of their own, typically 40+ inches long.
+Dancing longboards are in a category of their own, typically more than 40 in long.

+The competitive landscape of longboard dancing has expanded globally, with significant circuits emerging in South America, such as the Dancing Shoes Latinoamérica tournament.
+The regional industry's growth was highlighted in 2026 when the Argentine-based company Manija Boards became the first Latin American brand to serve as an official sponsor and jury member for the So...
+Longboard Dancing World Cup in the Netherlands.